-Recognize and Deal with Stress Before It Kills You
+Recognize and Deal with Stress Before It Hurts You

 Our life, whether it is professional or personal, is full of various circumstances that can create stress.
 Our emotions matter because they affect our behaviors and the way we react to the situations we are put in.
 Our basic emotions, which are anger, disgust, fear, happiness, sadness, and surprise, along with the secondary and more complex – intense, mild, unpleasant, or pleasant, create additional responses that could cause stress ("Introduction to Psychology", 2010).
 We need to understand how to recognize and deal with stress in order to avoid any possible negative impacts.
 We need to educate our leaders and managers on how stress impacts humans.

 Different Types of Stress

 Most likely you used the statement in your life, “I am so stressed!”.
 Stress is a powerful emotion, and it impacts how we act or behave in different situations.
 Hans Selye, defined stress in 1936 as “the non-specific response of the body to any demand for change”.
 Stress refers to how our body and mind respond appropriately to emotional and physical threats.
 According to American Psychological Association, there are three kinds of stress: acute, episodic acute, and chronic.

 Acute stress is the most common and could potentially be beneficial in small doses, and thankfully most people can recognize it and manage to move on.
 For instance, the ride on the roller coaster or sky diving are thrilling activities, but your body and mind go through short-term stress (reaction).
 Getting scolded by your boss also can bring emotional distress, but could be managed beyond the initial reaction fairly quickly.